tofuutils/tenv/README.md

 - `${TENV_ROOT}/OpenTofu/version` file (can be written with `tenv tofu use`)
 - `latest-allowed`

-The `latest-allowed` strategy rely on [required_version](#required_version) from .tf or .tf.json files with a fallback to `latest` when no constraint are found.
+The `latest-allowed` strategy rely on [required_version](#required_version) from .tofu, .tofu.json, .tf or .tf.json files with a fallback to `latest` when no constraint are found.
 Moreover it is possible to add a default constraint with TOFUENV_TOFU_DEFAULT_CONSTRAINT environment variable or `${TENV_ROOT}/OpenTofu/constraint` file (can be written with `tenv tofu constraint`).
 The default constraint is added while using `latest-allowed`, `min-required` or custom constraint.
 A default constraint with `latest-allowed` or `min-required` will avoid the fallback to `latest` when there is no .tf or .tf.json files.

 </details>